Configuring OpenPlotter

 Connecting to MAIANA

-Using the OpenPlotter MAIANA AIS transponder app you can manage all the settings of your device.
-Open OpenPlotter Settings app, select this app and click Install
+OpenPlotter MAIANA AIS transponder app you can manage all the settings of your device.
+Open OpenPlotter Settings app, select this app and click

 Enabling transmission